Kong/docs.konghq.com/app/_hub/kong-inc/azure-functions/index.md

 To demonstrate the plugin, set up the [Azure Functions "hello world" function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).

-1. In this example we'll consider the following settings/placeholders, insert your own values here:
+1. In this example, we'll consider the following settings/placeholders, insert your own values in the placeholders:

     ```
     - `<appname>` for the Functions appname